jdittrich/userNeedResearchBook/text/allURBook.md

 to get material to students and receive material from them with the least effort and the least demand for learning new skills.
-Same for the students: They needed to do their projects and homework as efficiently as possible and they too did rely on mail and on services like dropbox® to do project work together or share old exam questions for practicing.
+Same for the students: They needed to do their projects and homework as efficiently as possible and they too did rely on mail and on services like Dropbox® to do project work together or share old exam questions for practicing.

 This led us to several ideas which guided the project in the following phases:

-* Consider File Up/and Download as a core tool
+* Consider file up- and download as a core tool
-* Carefully Test the solution to make it at least as usable and useful as existing ways of file exchange
+* Carefully test the solution to make it at least as usable and useful as existing ways of file exchange
 * To increase adoption to the new system ensure that people know about the feasibility for their standard-usecases (Files!) and before showing the additional possibilities.
-* In General: Keep in mind that change is hard
+* In general: Keep in mind that change is hard

-Even tough the study was not too big and the results did not uncover some totally contra-intuitive way of seeing our project it was totally worth the effort since we possibly would have put lots of money into solving problems that were not even existing or to dismiss needs which  that are crucial for our users.
+Even tough the study was not too big and the results did not uncover some totally unexpected perspective on our project.
+Nevertheless, it was  worth the effort.
+Without the research we  would have put lots of money into solving problems that were not even existing or to dismiss needs which  that are crucial for our users.

 ## This text’s structure